Norshae Robinson, DPM, DABPM, FACPM

 Board Certified Podiatrist & Foot & Ankle Surgeon located in Jacksonville, FL

 Bunions are foot deformities that affect the joint at the base of the big toe.
 Bunions can be painful, especially when wearing shoes.
-At Meridian Podiatry in Jacksonville, Florida, Norshae Robinson, DPM, DABPM, FACPM, and the team specialize in the treatment of bunions, offering many innovative options, including stem cell therapy and minimally invasive surgery.
+At Meridian Podiatry in Jacksonville, Florida, Norshae Robinson, DPM, DABPM, FACPM, and the team specialize in the treatment of bunions, offering many innovative options, including minimally invasive surgery.
 For relief from your bunions, call the office or schedule an appointment online today.

 A bunion is a protrusion on the inside of the foot where the bone of your big toe connects with the bone in your foot.
 The bulge, also known as the bunion bump, occurs from misalignment of the bones in the front part of your foot, causing your big toe to shift towards the second toe.

 The shifting of the bones causes the joint at the base of your big toe to jut out, creating the protrusion or bony bump.

 You may be at greater risk of developing bunions if they run in your family.
 This foot deformity often occurs in people with an inherited foot type that makes them more prone to the development of bunions.
 Wearing tight or narrow shoes may worsen the condition.